shambharkar-siddhant/Document-search-and-summerization-system/README.md

 ### Process Control:
 A launch script manages the environment setup and starts/stops both the API server and the background processor.

 ---

-This system is designed for efficiency and scalability, ensuring that users receive prompt search responses while heavy processing tasks are handled asynchronously in the background.

----